This post may contain affiliate links which means I may receive a commission from qualifying purchases at no added cost to you.

-- Use caution driving in rain, fog, or when snow or ice is present.
+- Use caution while driving in the rain, fog, or when snow or ice is present.

 Before you drive:

-- Have a mechanic check to see if your headlights are properly adjusted so they light the road properly and they don’t cause glare for other drivers.
+- Have a mechanic check to see if your headlights are properly adjusted to light the road properly and not cause glare for other drivers.

-- Watch for parked vehicles, cyclists, pedestrian, children and animals, especially those in your side vision.
+- Watch for parked vehicles, cyclists, pedestrians, children, and animals, especially those in your side vision.

-- Use extra caution when turning left and trying to judge the speed/distance of oncoming vehicles.
+- Use extra caution when turning left and judging the speed/distance of oncoming vehicles.